tos-kamiya/d2vg/README.md

 For DOS prompt or Powershell, use `rd /s /q .d2vg` or `rm -r -fo .d2vg`, respectively.

 Example of execution with indexes enabled:
-(In this example, it took 60+ seconds without indexing, but it was reduced to 4 seconds.)
+(In this example, it took 70+ seconds without indexing, but it was reduced to 4 seconds.)
 ![](images/example2.png)

-## Troubleshootings
+## Troubleshooting

 **Q**: d2vg hangs.
 **A**: When indexing is enabled (creating a directory `.d2vg`), force quitting may cause d2vg to hang because it cannot open the indexed DB the next time it is run.
 Please delete the directory `.d2vg`.